 The overall objective of the cooperation is a Kenya in which all poor people have the opportunity to improve their living conditions, and where their human rights are realised.
 The rights perspective and the perspectives of the poor as well as the aid effectiveness principles of ownership, coordination, harmonisation and management for results are at the core of the cooperation.

 Sweden’s cooperation focuses on Democratic Governance and Human Rights, Natural Resources and Environment, and Urban Development.
-Swedish support over the current period is approximately SEK 400 million (KES 5,2 billion) per year, provided as grants.
-Sweden works with government authorities as well as civil society organisations.
+Swedish support over the current strategy period is approximately SEK 400 million (KES 4.4 billion) per year, provided as grants.
+In 2014 the total Swedish support to Kenya amounted to 484 million SEK (KES 5.3 billion).
+Sweden works with government authorities at the national and county-level, as well as with the UN, the private sector and civil society organisations.